rvermeulen/codeql-workshop-control-flow-java/README.md

   git clone https://github.com/rvermeulen/codeql-workshop-control-flow-java
   ```

+- Install the CodeQL pack dependencies using the command `CodeQL: Install Pack Dependencies` and select `exercises`, `solutions`, and `solutions-tests`.
-- Add the database `spring-project/spring-petclinic` using the `Download Database from GitHub` option in the CodeQL extension database view.
+- Add the database `spring-project/spring-petclinic` using the command `CodeQL: Download Database from GitHub`.

 ## Workshop